sitwithariadne/website/src/starfish-story.md

 And all along the beach,  glittering in the morning sun, are starfish.

+... drying out.

+dying

-... drying out. dying. too far from the ocean for the tide to get them.
+too far to be rescued by the tide ...

-thousands, as far as he can see.
-Soundless death.

-The old man stops.
-He's seen many strange things on this beach.

-Continuing ... he's careful to step over each one, feeling sadness with each step.
+thousands,

+dying

+The old man stops, covers his horror with bemusement.

+continues his walk

+but careful to step over, not onto the starfish.

-Anyway, after about an hour of careful walking, in the distance, he can make out a figure, ... moving around erratically.
+about an hour of careful walking, in the distance, he can make out a figure, ...

-Getting closer it's a girl.
+a youngin'

+... throwing stuff into the ocean

+litter?

+No. Starfish.

-... closer still, it's a girl, throwing starfish back into the ocean.
+... thoughtfully and carefully, throwing starfish into the ocean.

-... carefully picking up each one, giving it a toss, just a few feet back into the water.

-The girl and the old man come closer, until they are within conversation distance of each other.
+throwing

+He's much closer now, shouting distance

-The old man, looks at the girl, astonished and irritated.
+The old man, looks at the youngin' -- mostly irritated.

+He's within touching distance, too close, starfish distance.

+Old man: "Why?"
-"What are you doing?
-You can't possibly save them all, it doesn't matter"
+Old man: "You can't possibly save them all"

-The girl smiling, looks up making eye contact.
-We hear a splash.
+Old man: "it doesn't matter"

+Splash

+The youngin' excitedly replies:

 "...
 It mattered to that one!"

 ---

-v1.2 - Last edit 16-May-2025
+v1.3 - Last edit 16-May-2025

 This is work dedicated to the Public Domain via [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).